Review: New Rocket Union – “Twin Cities Breakdown”

 Minneapolis duo delivers the goods on their second LP.

-Other than House of Freaks, a Richmond pair active for about a decade starting in the mid ‘80s, I have never particularly been a fan of the two piece band. have me seriously questioning that position.
+Other than House of Freaks, a Richmond pair active for about a decade starting in the mid ‘80s, I have never particularly been a fan of the two piece band.
+New Rocket Union have me seriously questioning that position.
 Twin Cities Breakdown is the second full length from the Minneapolis duo and, like their self-titled debut, it absolutely rips.
 The guitar hooks are big and raunchy enough to fill up a lot of space.
 Plus, the drums are allowed to be huge in the mix.
 You really don’t miss the instruments that aren’t there.

 In the end, the size of the band is far less important than the quality of the songs.
 New Rocket Union have great songs.
 Twin Cities Breakdown is punk, garage and rock and roll that’s as catchy as The Clap.
 It’s actually hard to pick favorites.
 Side one opener “Wait’n For You” sets the bar high.
 “Outta Sight” is a next level ‘50s style rave up.
 That leads to “Outta Mind”, which is probably my personal favorite.
 It references both Richard Hell and the Germs in the first couple of lines.
 An inspired cover of The Kids’ “Do You Wanna Know” closes the first half.